Drug Discovery and Clinical Therapeutics Program

 This program supports the National Cooperative Drug Discovery/Development Groups for the Treatment of Mental Disorders (NCDDG).
 The NCDDG encourages public-private partnerships to accelerate the discovery of pharmacological agents targeting novel molecular processes implicated in the pathophysiology of mental illnesses; to facilitate the development and validation of predictive assays for developing novel therapeutics for mental illnesses; to support early phase human clinical testing to rapidly assess the safety and efficacy of promising drug candidates; and, to facilitate the development and validation of new clinical measures or biomarkers suitable for use in human proof of concept trials of novel therapeutics.

-Applicants are strongly encouraged to align projects according to the NIMH Strategic Plan (see Funding Strategy), along with NIMH guidance on the use of model organisms for mental health-relevant research (biological investigations of genes associated with disease risk (NOT-MH-18-035), and enhancing the reliability of NIMH-supported research through rigorous study design and reporting (NOT-MH-14-004).
+Applicants are strongly encouraged to align projects according to the NIMH Strategic Plan (see Funding Strategy), along with NIMH guidance on the use of model organisms for mental health-relevant research (NOT-MH-19-053 ), biological investigations of genes associated with disease risk (NOT-MH-18-035 ), and enhancing the reliability of NIMH-supported research through rigorous study design and reporting (NOT-MH-14-004 ).

 In addition, the NIH/NIMH Therapeutics Discovery Research webpage links to additional relevant announcements and guidance.